 The most recent of the three variants of the HIV needle rumor is that of HIV-laced needles hidden under gas pump handles.
 We first wrote of it in early 2013, when the graphic shown here was circulating on social media.
 The message read:

 In Florida and other places on the East Coast a group of poeple are putting HIV/AIDS infected and filled needles underneath gas pump handles, so when someone reaches to pick it up and put gas in their car, they get stabbed with it.
 16 people have been a victim of this crime so far and 10 tested HIV positive.
 Instead of posting that stupid crap about how your love life will suck for years to come of you don’t re-post, post this.
 It’s important to inform people, even if you don’t drive, a family member might, and what if they were next?
 CHECK UNDER THE HANDLE

-The CDC has directly addressed this rumor on their website, where they state:
+The CDC directly addressed this rumor on its website, where it is stated:

 While it is possible to get infected with HIV if you are stuck with a needle that is contaminated with HIV, there are no documented cases of transmission outside of a health-care setting.

 CDC has received inquiries about used needles left by HIV-infected injection drug users in coin return slots of pay phones, the underside of gas pump handles, and on movie theater seats.
 Some reports have falsely indicated that CDC “confirmed” the presence of HIV in the needles.
 CDC has not tested such needles nor has CDC confirmed the presence or absence of HIV in any sample related to these rumors.
 The majority of these reports and warnings appear to be rumors/myths.